kaylinkhanal/foodhunt/README.md

         * Compares provided password with hashed password with **bcrypt**.
         * Generates a **JWT** upon successful login.
     * ✅ **Get All Users Endpoint**: (For internal use/testing) Retrieves a list of all registered users.
-    * ⬜ Business Registration Endpoint (pending verification flow).
+    * ✅ Business Approval UI (pending verification flow).
     * ⬜ Endpoints for verified businesses to add discounted items.
     * ⬜ Endpoints for users to search nearby items.
     * ⬜ Endpoint for booking items.